sennza/grunt-wp-plugin/README.md

 npm install
 ```

+## Potential Issues You Might Encounter

+You might be missing a few Ruby gems for this repository.
+E.g. Ruby, Sass, Compass

+I already had Ruby installed.
+You can check if you have it install by running `ruby -v` in your terminal.

+###Installing Sass

+Simply run `gem install sass` once you've got Ruby on your system.

+###Installing Compass

+Simply run `gem update --system && gem install compass` once you've got Ruby on your system.

 ## Scaffold

 After running the init command above, you will be presented with a standard directory structure similar to: